 - Imidacloprid: dogs and cats (monthly topical spot-on or 8-month collar)

 - Indoxacarb: dogs and cats (monthly topical spot-on)

 - Nitenpyram: dogs and cats (daily or as-needed oral)

 - Selamectin: dogs and cats (monthly topical spot-on)

 - Synthetic pyrethrins: dogs (various formulations including cyphenothrin, deltamethrin, flumethrin, and permethrin); some formulations are registered for use on cats (e.g. flumethrin) while others may be toxic to cats.

-- Certain flea insecticide formulations contain insect groth regulators (IGRs) or insect development inhibitors (IDIs) either alone or in combination with adulticides.
-These agents, which include lufenuron, methoprene, and pyriproyfen, prevent flea eggs from hatching and kill larvae or early pupae.
+- Certain flea insecticide formulations contain insect growth regulators (IGRs) or insect development inhibitors (IDIs) either alone or in combination with adulticides.
+These agents, which include lufenuron, methoprene, and pyriproxyfen, prevent flea eggs from hatching and kill larvae or early pupae.

-- Occasionally, label-recommended application of topical insecticides will not appear to control the problem.
+- Occasionally, label-recommended use of flea control products will not appear to control the problem.
 This may be real or perceived, based on pet owner expectations of product performance, frequency of bathing, and reinfestation rates.
 If additional control measures are needed, products may be combined, environmental control may be implemented, or frequency of application may be increased if label allows.
 Federal law prohibits the extra-label use of pesticides regulated by the U.S. Environmental Protection Agency.